abavisg/may-vibes-16/debate_day/README.md

    python main.py
    ```
 3. When prompted, enter a debate topic (or press Enter to use the default topic)
+4. Choose the number of rebuttals each side should have:
+   - **0 rebuttals**: Basic debate with one argument from each side
+   - **1 rebuttal**: Standard debate with initial arguments and one rebuttal each
+   - **2 rebuttals**: Extended debate with initial arguments and two rebuttals each
+   - **3 rebuttals**: Full debate with initial arguments and three rebuttals each
-4. The system will execute a debate on your chosen topic:
+5. The system will execute a debate on your chosen topic:
    - The Pro agent (Ava) will argue in favor of the topic
    - The Con agent (Ben) will present counterarguments
+   - If using rebuttals, Ava and Ben will take turns responding to each other's points
-   - The Moderator (Mia) will evaluate both positions and declare a winner
+   - The Moderator (Mia) will evaluate all points and declare a winner

 ---